 British visitors to Cappadocia must obtain an International Driver’s Permit before they can legally hire a car or drive on the road.
 International Driver’s Permits can be purchased for around £10-£15 and should be acquired in advance of your trip to Turkey.
 When you are driving around in Cappadocia, make sure that you have both your IDP and your British licence.
 You will need to present both to the authorities if you are pulled over for any reason.
 Drivers must also be over the age of 21 to legally hire a car in Cappadocia.
 Some rental companies will only lease vehicles to drivers aged 26 or over.
 However, some car hire firms available in Cappadocia offer rentals to younger drivers, usually for an additional surcharge.
 When you go to collect your vehicle, make sure you have your passport, your British driver’s licence, and your IDP with you.
 You should also take your credit or debit card to make your purchase.

-Compact (Ford Focus or similar) is the most frequently booked car hire type in Cappadocia.
+Economy (Renault Clio or similar) is the most frequently booked car hire type in Cappadocia.